odinuv/web/articles/security/sql-injection.md

 e.g. [`mysqli_multi_query()`](http://php.net/manual/es/mysqli.multi-query.php) for basic MySQL.

 ## How does a vulnerable code look like and behave?
-It is quiet easy to spot SQL injection vulnerability in ones code when you know what you are looking for.
+It is quite easy to spot SQL injection vulnerability in ones code when you know what you are looking for.
 Have a look at lines where SQL statements are defined and check for direct concatenation with variables (especially with `$_POST`, `$_GET` or `$_COOKIE`).
 Here is another example of SQL injection.
 When you just pass numbers into the script, everything goes smooth but try to pass `5 OR true` as POST's `id` parameter and you just deleted everything stored